 When I visit the zoo, with or without students, I visit with intention.
 I ask how I can support them.
 I share in their joy and listen to their needs.
 When appropriate, and with permission, I offer energy healing.
 And I bring like-minded people to visit, to listen, and to do ceremony with them, as the animals have requested.

-Over time, despite the thousands of people who pass in front of them, the animals have grown to recognize my energy and that of my friend Debbie Noyes.
+Over time, despite the thousands of people who pass in front of them, the animals have grown to recognize my energy and that of my students.
 And sometimes that means we get special attention.
 There is a pair of toucans that reside in the Asian exhibit, and they get excited when we visit.
-They particularly love Debbie, and often come right up to her.
+They particularly loved one person in particular, and often came right up to her.
 I have not witnessed them respond this way with anyone else, which validates that how we walk in this world is appreciated.
 In the photo I could not get back far enough to get Debbie in the photo with the toucans, but she could have reached out and touched them.

 The zoo Animal Ambassadors have chosen to assist us in healing and restoring balance to a world which is perilously teetering on the edge—an imbalance created by how we walk in this world and one that can only be healed by the efforts of people—the animals cannot do it alone.
 Together we can rebuild the bridge that connects people and animals.
 Together we can remove the mental, emotional, spiritual and physical barriers that that have kept us separate for far too long.
 And one day, if we all work together, there will no longer be a need to preserve animals through captivity, nor desire to keep them for entertainment.